SolomonKnudson/bit_magic/README.md

 ## *Synopsis*

-* This repository is a simple library for visualizing binary operations.
+* A simple library for visualizing binary operations.

 ## *Downloading*